 On top of already not getting enough sleep, just add in some exhaustion throughout the day, no big deal!

-11) You feel a surge of energy before labor begins
+11) You feel a surge of energy before labor begins (sometimes called the nesting instinct)

 Now, on the contrary to above, some women commonly feel a surge of energy before labor begins!